 It’s important to note that every time a tenant doesn’t renew their lease, the owner must invest money in making that apartment presentable to a new tenant, which could include new paint, carpeting, appliances, etc.

 The more often this is done, the higher the expense—without the tenant in place to offset the expense with rental income.

-- By property type—Some investors prefer affordable housing because there is always a demand for it, while others swear by transit-oriented multifamily because cities are so well populated that vacancies are usually quick to fill.
-They get to know the market for these properties and become attuned to both the plusses and the red flags for which to watch.
+- By property type—Some investors prefer affordable housing because there is always a demand for it, while others swear by transit-oriented multi family because cities are so well populated that vacancies are usually quick to fill.
+They get to know the market for these properties and become attuned to both the pluses and the red flags for which to watch.

 Whichever investment strategy investors use, it’s wise to vet each property completely before closing a transaction.